proofofexistence/proofofexistence/README.md

 * file - the `tool/data-DD-MM-YYYY.txt` file generated in step 1
 * address - bitcoin address where you want to send funds to

+## FAQ

+1. How can I get my `BITCOIN_HD_PRIVATE_KEY` and `BITCOIN_HD_PUBLIC_KEY`?

+For now, the [bcwallet](https://github.com/blockcypher/bcwallet) is the best choice.

+When you start the wallet, choose the type of network, then you should get all of these.

+2. It always show 'Waiting for payment' even I send the payment in my local PoEx node

+Because the core code use webhooks from BlockCypher, please check the status of webhooks

+See [List WebHooks Endpoint](https://www.blockcypher.com/dev/bitcoin/#using-webhooks), It usually happened with incorrect HOST or PORT setting in the .env

 ## License